How Many Sq Ft In A Lot

 Definitions First

 A square foot is defined as a square that measures one foot on each side.
-Think of a tile, 12 inches long and 12 inches wide; that's one square foot.
+So think of a tile, 12 inches long and 12 inches wide; that's one square foot.
 This seemingly small unit becomes incredibly useful when measuring larger areas, like the surface of a room, a house, or, in our case, a plot of land.

 The Mathematical Foundation